What to pack for a cycle tour – Bicycle touring gear list

 Handlebar bag

 I am using the Agu Venture handlebar bag.
 It is more spacious than most handlebar bags (17 litres).
-It is a bit pricey but easy to attach, light, waterproof, and made with eco-friendly and recycled materials.
+It’s a bit pricey but easy to attach, lightweight, waterproof, and made from eco-friendly and recycled materials.

 Snack bag

-I am using a hand-crafted bag from Baby Legs Bags.
+I’m using a handcrafted bag from Baby Legs Bags.

 Backpack

-I bring a small backpack when I hike or walk around cities.
+I bring a small backpack for when I go hiking or walking around cities.

 For cycling, I attach the backpack to the top of my luggage rack with bungee cords.